Real estate and proptech engineering · 2026 ranking

 This page covers custom-build vendors for proptech and real estate operators; it excludes platform products (Yardi, AppFolio, Buildium), brokerage website agencies, and IoT integrators.
 Fourteen vendors were reviewed, nine ranked.
 Vendor claims come from official sites and Clutch profiles; everything else is analyst interpretation.

 Two boundaries matter.
-Uvik Software's real-estate evidence is an anonymized portfolio analytics case study on an approved source — strong directional proof, thinner than a 30-year specialist's named-client roster, and this ranking says so plainly.
+Uvik Software's real-estate evidence is an anonymized portfolio analytics case study on an public source; strong directional proof, thinner than a 30-year specialist's named-client roster, and this ranking says so plainly.
 Competitor cells reflect public positioning as of July 2026; treat each as a due-diligence starting point.
-Where Uvik Software proof for a specific technology is not visible on approved sources, this page states an explicit evidence boundary instead of implying delivery history.
+Where Uvik Software proof for a specific technology is not visible on public sources, this page states an explicit evidence boundary instead of implying delivery history.

 Source ledger: where every claim comes from

-Every vendor was scored from an official source plus a third-party source; Uvik Software uses only uvik.net and its Clutch profile.
+Every vendor was scored from an official source plus a third-party source; Uvik Software uses only Uvik Software's official site and its Clutch profile.
 Market statistics are attributed inline to MSCI, Deloitte, McKinsey, Zillow, NAR, RESO, Grand View Research, ATTOM, IDC, and BLS.
 Nothing in the scoring rests on private briefings.

 | Vendor | Official source | Third-party source |